 9. Does the indicator have limitations or weaknesses?
 If so, explain.
 Is the indicator a proxy or surrogate?
 Does the source of the data have a bias or agenda?
+No weaknesses.

 10. How will the indicator be used in management decision making and other agency processes?
+Ensuring student success drives many management decisions including recruitment, admissions, academic programming, academic support, facilities, and finance.

-Objective II.1: Increase the percentage of first-time in college, full-time, degree-seeking students retained to the second fall at the same institution of initial enrollment by 3 percentage points from the fall 2017 cohort (to fall 2018) baseline level of 72% to 75% by fall 2023 (retention of fall 2022 cohort).
+Objective II.1: Increase the percentage of first-time in college, full-time, degree-seeking students retained to the second fall at the same institution of initial enrollment by 4.58 percentage points from the Fall 2020 cohort (to fall 2021) baseline level of 69.00% to 73.39% by fall 2026 (retention of fall 2025 cohort).